Because We Want You Around for Those Special Moments

 What is this study about?

 The information collected in this study will help develop a simple blood test that may be used to screen for lung cancer.
-The convenience of a simple blood test that may be will increase the number of individuals that complete lung cancer screening, improve lung cancer outcomes, and ultimately reduce death rates.
+The convenience of a simple blood test will increase the number of individuals that complete lung cancer screening, improve lung cancer outcomes, and ultimately reduce death rates.

 Thank you!
 Your submission has been received!